 Snowballing off of the above question—your brand works in partnership with a nonprofit workshop for adults with mental and physical disabilities called BKLYN UNLTD, for various production and distribution projects.
 What motivated this partnership?

-We started working with BKLYN UNLTD (and other workshops for disabled adults before that) because we realized that there was no reason this underemployed population couldn’t do the kind of assembly and light manufacturing work we needed done, and we wanted to give them the opportunity to do it if they wanted it.
-I had been working with similar workshops for another product line before PLANT, and the way I’d come across that opportunity was by simply searching for an assembly workshop in general—which, to my surprise, turned up a number of ones for disabled adults, mixed in among the usual facilities for fully abled workers.
+We started working with BKLYN UNLTD (and other workshops for disabled adults before that) because we realized that there was no reason this underemployed population couldn’t do the kind of assembly and light manufacturing work we needed to be done, and we wanted to give them the opportunity to do it if they wanted it.
+I had been working with similar workshops for another product line before PLANT, and the way I’d come across that opportunity was by simply searching for an assembly workshop in general—which, to my surprise, turned up a number of ones for disabled adults, mixed in among the usual facilities for fully-abled workers.

 Learning about the existence of that kind of workshop really resonated with me, personally, because my mom was mentally disabled for the last decades of her life.
 She, a former tenured university professor, suffered a brain aneurysm that left her unable to form any new memories—which of course ended her career completely.
 But she never got over the loss of her opportunity to work: To earn her own money, to be of service to others, to work alongside others, and to have somewhere to go each day.
 People with disabilities need these things just as much as anyone else, and workshops like BKLYN UNLTD provide that.

-As we’ve gotten bigger and have needed to produce more and more product, the workshop’s role has changed from doing all of our manufacturing to helping us with packaging, shipping, and sample manufacturing.
+As we’ve gotten bigger and have needed to produce more and more products, the workshop’s role has changed from doing all of our manufacturing to helping us with packaging, shipping, and sample manufacturing.
 Their role may change again in the future, but as a company, we’re committed to keeping them involved in our production and distribution processes.
 It’s been a great experience so far, and we’re looking forward to more work with them as we move forward!

 Denmark is without a doubt light years ahead of the US in terms of green living.
 Bjarke, did your Danish roots play a role in the brand’s positioning and eco-conscious packaging?